System-Verification-Lab/compact-parallel-hash-tables/README.md

 a key is then the first log N bits of its permutation σ(k), and the remainder the other bits.
 More granular variation of N can be obtained by letting the address of k be σ(k) % N and the (unfortunately named) remainder N / σ(k).

+The main algorithms are in `include/cuckoo.cuh` and `include/iceberg.cuh`.

 ## Acknowledgements